Immigration Law

 The general rule under U.S. immigration law is that you must provide your own interpreter and, if necessary, pay for their services.
 However, there are certain situations in which you may have eligibility for an interpreter at no cost, including the following:

-- Immigration court proceedings.
+• Immigration court proceedings.
 Competent interpreters must be provided at all hearings, trials, and motions where the non-English speaker is present.
-In addition, the court must provide a translation of all documents that give information about the rights and responsibilities of the immigrant.

 These interpreters are provided free of charge and may even be provided to you if you have some knowledge of the English language.
-You will have the right to an interpreter if English is not your native language and your ability to read, speak, write, or understand English is limited.
+You will have the right to an interpreter if English is not your native language and you have limited ability to read, speak, write, or understand English.

 If I Don’t Get an Interpreter, Who Can I Bring?

 The United States government requires interpreters to be fluent in English and the language they are to interpret.
-In addition, the following persons are prohibited from acting as an official interpreter:
+In addition, the following persons cannot act as an official interpreter:

 Also, keep in mind that allowing prohibited persons to be an interpreter is a decision left to the immigration officer on the day of the appointment.
 Therefore, if you do not want to risk having your interpreter rejected by a USCIS officer, it is best to bring a person who meets all the requirements.

 Another requirement is that the interpreters be impartial.
 This means that they cannot have an interest in the immigrant’s case.
 For example, if you bring your son or daughter as an interpreter, the officer may consider your child as not impartial and not accept them as interpreters.
 For this reason, it may not be a good idea to bring family members or friends.
-If you do, you run the risk of your interpreter being rejected.
+If you do, you run the risk of USCIS rejecting your interpreter.

 What Are the Obligations of the Interpreter?

-An interpreter is obligated to act as the translator between the court and the immigrant.
+An interpreter must act as the translator between the court and the immigrant.
 A professional interpreter has the following obligations:

-- Interpret the totality of what has been said.
+• Interpret the totality of what the parties say.
 The other language interpreter cannot simply summarize what has been said.
 You must say what you or the officer has said literally and completely.

 Interpreters in U.S. Immigration Courts

-However, there are more than 200 languages that may be spoken in U.S. immigration hearings.
+However, there are more than 200 languages spoken in U.S. immigration hearings.
 Other common foreign languages that require interpretation services in immigration matters include:

 For those with limited English proficiency, having an interpreter can be just as important as having an immigration attorney.
 Having these two professionals by your side can make a world of difference in your green card case or asylum interview.
 If you have other questions about having an interpreter with you before your deportation or immigration case, talk to your immigration law firm for help.